three-way comparison

 Data exportAvailable, no documented feeLimited / restrictedOne-click, free

-Operator-UX polish (third-party reviews)Highest on CapterraStrong, reformer-specificNewer, still maturing
+Operator-UX polish (third-party reviews)Highest on CapterraStrong, reformer-specificClass-first, focused on the boutique shape

 Worked example: a 3-instructor reformer studio doing $200,000/year